POLIN Museum of the History of Polish Jews: History

-The building opened and the museum began its educational and cultural programs on April 19, 2013, on the 70th Anniversary of the Warsaw Ghetto Uprising.
+The building opened and the museum began its educational and cultural programs on 19 April 2013, on the 70th Anniversary of the Warsaw Ghetto Uprising.
 During the 18 months that followed, more than 180,000 visitors toured the building, visited the first temporary exhibitions, and took part in cultural and educational programs and events, including film screenings, debates, workshops, performances, concerts, and lectures.
-The Grand Opening, with the completed Core Exhibition, took place on October 28, 2014.
+The Grand Opening, with the completed Core Exhibition, took place on 28 October 2014.
 The Core Exhibition documents and celebrates the thousand-year history of the Jewish community in Poland that was decimated by the Holocaust.

 In 2016 the museum won the European Museum of the Year Award from the European Museum Forum.

 Construction

 The museum faces the memorial commemorating the Warsaw Ghetto Uprising of 1943.
 The winner of the architectural competition was Rainer Mahlamäki, of the architectural studio 'Lahdelma & Mahlamäki Oy in Helsinki, whose design was chosen from 100 submissions to the international architectural competition.
 The Polish firm Kuryłowicz & Associates was responsible for construction.
 The building's minimalist exterior is clad with glass fins and copper mesh.
 Silk screened on the glass is the word Polin, in Latin and Hebrew letters.

 The central feature of the building is its cavernous entrance hall.
 The main hall forms a high, undulating wall.
 The empty space is a symbol of cracks in the history of Polish Jews.
 Similar in shape to gorge, which could be a reference to the crossing of the Red Sea known from the Exodus.
 The museum is nearly 13,000 square meters of usable space.
 At the lowest level, in the basement of the building will be placed the main exhibition about the history of Jews from the Middle Ages to modern times.
 The museum building also has a multipurpose auditorium with 480 seats, temporary exhibition rooms, an education center, an information center, a playroom for children, café, shop, and a future kosher restaurant.

 Since the museum presents the whole history of Jews in Poland, not only the period under German occupation, the designer wanted to avoid similarities to existing Holocaust museums (such as the Jewish Museum in Berlin and the museum at Yad Vashem) which had austere concrete structures.
 The architects kept the museum in the colors of sand, giving it a more approachable feeling.

 The interior design was conceived and master-planned by London-based museum design consultancy, Event Communications, along with local firms.

 In 2008, the design of the museum was awarded the Chicago Athenaeum International Architecture Award.
 In 2014, the designer Rainer Mahlamäki was awarded the Finlandia Prize for Architecture for his design of the museum.
+The same year, the building received the SARP Award of the Year conferred by the Association of Polish Architects.